Barongobber/todo_list_reminder/README.md

 ## Flow of using the system
 > Register -> Login -> Add Todo List along with Task(s) -> set reminder time (5 minutes ahead from now is highly recommended) -> turn the notification toogle on!

 **Finish!!** The setup should be done.
 Anything wrong?
-Hit me up at barongobirn@gmail.com or Whatsapp at +6281803926756.
+Hit me up at barongobirn@gmail.com.